 OTHER ASSISTANCE ANIMALS

-Other assistance animals which provide an actual service to the customer in the cabin such as medical alert dogs, must be approved by the Civil Aviation Safety Authority (CASA) on a case by case basis before we can allow them to travel in the cabin.
+Other assistance animals which provide an actual service to the customer in the cabin such as medical alert dogs, must be prior approved on a case by case basis before we can allow them to travel in the cabin.
 5 full working days are needed to obtain appropriate approvals.

 The animal must be trained to a level which meets or exceeds the requirements of Assistance Dogs International.
 In determining the suitability of the training, Rex shall consider the training organisation’s accreditation against the requirements of Section 9 of the Disability Discrimination Act 1992.
 Assistance animals will only be permitted in the Cabin if they have been trained by an organisation accredited by or affiliated with Assistance Dogs International, Assistance Dogs Australia or which satisfies the requirements of various state legislation and guidelines in training for Public Access.